 14) Go to Bed Early and Enjoy the Extra Rest

 In the days before modern electricity, people more or less went to bed with the sun.
 Even with candles and lamps, the majority of people in earlier centuries wouldn’t have been able to afford to waste candles or lamp oil by staying up late into the night like many of us do today.
-In the darker months of winter, the average person would have gotten quite a bit more sleep than we do now.
+In the darker months of winter, the average person probably would have gotten more sleep than we do now.

 As tempting as it can be to stay up late to get more things done, one of the best things we can do for our moods and for our overall health is to turn off the lights a little bit earlier and enjoy some extra rest during the winter months.
 I’m terrible about actually following through with this, but this winter one of my goals is to try to be better with going to bed earlier.

-15) Take Some Time To Relax and Lighten Your Schedule
+15) Take Some Time to Relax and Lighten Your Schedule

 The winter season was typically a more relaxing season for those living in the past because they were able to have a rest from all of the work of plowing and planting and harvesting on their farms.
 While there were still plenty of things to do, the winter season meant a time of extra rest while the land was resting too.

 Rather than filling our schedules to the brim with activities, taking advantage of the natural rest cycle of winter and scheduling in a little extra time for relaxation can help us to feel less stressed and to have brighter moods during the winter season.